How Does VeriSign Work?

 Which Strategic Decisions Have Shaped VeriSign’s Business Model?

-- Near-monopolistic control over .com and .net domains.
+- .com and .net are the main assets.

 VeriSign Business Model Canvas